quacksouls/bitburner/data/hgw/README.md

    the `BruteSSH.exe` program.
 1. The `home` server has 64GB RAM.

+Use the same general process as per the above sections.
+Gather data for a particular strategy, then reload the save file `brutessh.json` and use a different strategy to gather data.

 ### Prep

 | Server    | Strategy |    Time | Hack |    Hack XP |     XP/s |